Comparisons

 What each app is

-Acorns is a decade-old brand in the micro-investing category.
-Acorns Advisers, LLC — the advisory arm — is a registered investment adviser with the SEC (CRD #226971)[1].
-The core product: you connect a card, Acorns rounds up every purchase to the next dollar, and those round-ups are pooled and invested into a diversified portfolio of ETFs that Acorns selects based on your risk profile[2].
-Acorns also offers retirement accounts (Traditional / Roth / SEP IRAs via Acorns Later), custodial accounts (Acorns Early), and a checking product (Acorns Checking) on its higher tiers.
+Acorns is a decade-old, established name in the micro-investing category.
+The core product: you connect a card, Acorns rounds up every purchase to the next dollar, and those round-ups are pooled and invested into a diversified portfolio of ETFs that Acorns picks based on your risk profile[1].
+Acorns also offers retirement accounts (IRAs), custodial accounts (Acorns Early), and a checking product on its higher tiers.

 Slyce is a newer spend-to-own app.
-Instead of rounding up and pooling, Slyce buys a fractional share of the specific company you just bought from.
+Instead of rounding up and pooling, Slyce buys you a fractional share of the specific company you just bought from.
 You spend at Starbucks, you get a slyce of SBUX.
 You spend at Nike, you get a slyce of NKE.
-The spend-to-own guide covers the thesis in detail and walks the 15-year arithmetic.
-Slyce charges zero monthly subscription; revenue comes from payment-network rebates.
-Our investment adviser application is in progress under the Investment Advisers Act of 1940[3]; you can look up any adviser on IAPD[4] before funding.
+The spend-to-own guide covers the idea and the 15-year math.
+Slyce charges a flat $9.99/month — no commissions, no percentage of your balance, no minimum.

 The honest positioning: Acorns is older, has a longer operating history, and covers retirement accounts.
 Slyce doesn't yet.
 If what you want is a full-service automated investor with IRA support, Acorns wins that dimension.
 If what you want is brand-specific fractional ownership triggered by your real spending, Slyce is a different product that does that thing.